 K is for KISSES, of which Teddy Thomas now has three after his exploits in Paris and Edinburgh; one from Remy Lamerat after the try against Ireland and two from Virimi Vakatawa who snogged him after both tries against Scotland.
 And why not?
 They were lovely scores and he’s a good-looking boy.

 L is for LAUGHABLE; specifically Eddie Jones’ post-match response to being asked how well he thought Rhys Patchell had played for Wales.
 ‘I don’t coach him, mate,’ he snapped.
 ‘Ask Warren.’
-This, of course, is the same Rhys Patchell whom Jones stuck in a Petri dish last week and shoved under the media microscope.
+This, of course, is the same Rhys Patchell whom Jones stuck on a slide and shoved under the media microscope last week.
 Make up your mind, Eddie.

 M is for MEN OF THE MATCH, each of which in Round Two was a small, screaming injustice.
 Yes, Conor Murray was mint (when isn’t he?) but Aki, Stockdale and Earls – arguably – were all mintier.
 Mike Brown?
 Again, good but Joe Launchbury was peerless.
 Greg Laidlaw?
 Yes, he kicked France to death but had Jonny Gray not played the game of his life, he wouldn’t have had the chance.
 Six MOMs so far in this Championship and only one forward?
 Hmm.